Sign Language is becoming increasingly popular, and there are more and more colleges that accept ASL (American Sign Language) as a foreign language.

 This enabled high schools, universities, and colleges to accept ASL in foreign language requirements fulfillment for both deaf and hard-hearing students.

-By the last turn of the century, almost 30 states had passed relevant legislation, and numerous universities and community colleges, including Georgetown, Brown, MIT (The Massachusetts Institute of Technology), the University of Washington, and Purdue, are accepting American Sign Language as a distinct foreign language.
+By the last turn of the century, almost 30 states had passed relevant legislation, and numerous universities and community colleges, including Georgetown, Brown, MIT (The Massachusetts Institute of Technology), the University of Washington, and Purdue, were accepting American Sign Language as a distinct foreign language.

 These days, when you’re watching any police reporting, there is practically always someone present who will interpret the given information into American Sign Language.